-FDA pregnancy category D. Do not use if you are pregnant.
-Stop using the medicine and tell your doctor right away if you become pregnant.
-Amturnide can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control.
+Do not use Amturnide if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
+Aliskiren can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 How should I take Amturnide?

 Take Amturnide exactly as prescribed by your doctor.
 Take Amturnide exactly as prescribed by your doctorFollow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 You may have very low blood pressure while taking this medicine.
 Call your doctor if you are sick with vomiting or diarrhea, or if you feel very dizzy.

 Your blood pressure will need to be checked often.